 VICE PRESIDENT, HEALTH POLICY

 Dr. Barbara S. Levy is the Vice President, Health Policy and administers ACOG’s Office of Global Women’s Health programs to improve patient safety and quality of women’s health worldwide.
-Dr. Levy also supervises The Alliance for Innovation on Maternal Health program (AIM), Voluntary Review of Quality of Care program, the Safety Certification for Outpatient Practice Excellence for Women’s Health, American Indian/Alaska Native Health Program, Health Economics, Strategic Health Care Initiatives department and programs for Maternal Mortality and Fetal & Infant Mortality.
+Dr. Levy also supervises The Alliance for Innovation on Maternal Health program (AIM), Voluntary Review of Quality of Care, Safety Certification for Outpatient Practice Excellence for Women’s Health, American Indian/Alaska Native Health Program, Health Economics, Strategic Health Care Initiatives department and programs for Maternal Mortality and Fetal & Infant Mortality.
 Dr. Levy has been a member of the American Medical Association/Specialty Society Relative Value Scale Update Committee (RUC) since 1999 and in 2015 she completed serving two consecutive terms as Chair of the RUC.
 The RUC is an expert panel of volunteer physicians and providers that issues recommendations to CMS regarding the relative work and direct practice expenses required to perform medical services.
 Before joining ACOG, Dr. Levy was in private ob-gyn practice and medical director of the Women's Health and Breast Center and Women's and Children's Services for the Franciscan Health System in Tacoma, Washington.
-Recognized in 2015 by Modern Healthcare magazine as one of the 50 Most Influential Physician Executive and Leaders, she has published and co-authored more than 65 studies and articles related to her primary research interests: hysterectomy, endoscopic surgery, pelvic pain, surgical outcomes, and physician payment policy.
-Dr. Levy graduated magna cum laude with an undergraduate degree in psychology from Princeton University.
-She received her medical degree from the University of California, San Diego, followed by an internship and residency in ob-gyn at University of Oregon Health Sciences Center (now Oregon Health & Sciences University) in Portland.
+Recognized in 2015 by Modern Healthcare magazine as one of the 50 Most Influential Physician Executive and Leaders, she has published and co-authored more than 80 studies and articles related to her primary research interests: hysterectomy, endoscopic surgery, pelvic pain, surgical outcomes, and physician payment policy.
+Dr. Levy graduated magna cum laude with an undergraduate degree in psychology from Princeton University and received her medical degree from the University of California, San Diego, followed by an internship and residency in ob-gyn at University of Oregon Health Sciences Center (now Oregon Health & Sciences University) in Portland.